Available with Spatial Analyst license.

 Reclassifying your data simply means replacing input cell values with new output cell values.

-Some common reasons for reclassifying your data include
+Some common reasons for reclassifying your data include the following:

 With the Segmentation and Classification tools, you can prepare segmented rasters to use in creating classified raster datasets.